 From time to time, you may experience under-extrusion due to a problem with the printer’s hot-end.

 First of all, there could be a partial blockage in the nozzle, stopping the filament from running through properly.
 Such a blockage is often caused by some dirt or carbonized material in the hot-end.
 There are several ways of clearing this; therefore please take a look at this page that describes how to unclog a nozzle.

 For all Ultimaker 3D printers except the Ultimaker 3 (Extended) another common reason for under-extrusion, especially after many hours of printing, is a deformed coupler.
 This is the white part in the hot end, which is called the PTFE coupler for the Ultimaker 2 Family and Ultimaker Original(+) and TFM coupler for Ultimaker 2+ printers.
 The coupler is a consumable item that wears over time and slowly changes shape on the inside due to heat and pressure in the hot-end.
 Eventually, this will cause friction to the material that has to pass through and causes under-extrusion.
-To check if the coupler in your hot-end is deformed, and instructions on how to replace it, you can take a look here.

 A third hot-end related cause for under-extrusion could be a bad adjustment of the hot end itself (for example after you’ve replaced it).
 It’s important that parts fit well together so that there’s no distance in-between them.
 If the parts haven’t been placed correctly, there’s a chance that material will leak in-between them and eventually cause clogs in the hot-end.
-Take a look at the page about the hot-end adjustment for more detailed information on this.

 If you have any more tips and tricks to share on how to improve under-extrusion, please share them in our community.